divonlan/genozip/docs/genocat.rst

 ``genocat -n 1000``              displays 10 lines starting from line 1000
 ================================ ========================================================

 | *Note on outputting as BAM*: The numbering excludes the BAM header.
 | *Note on FASTQ*: The numbering is of reads rather than lines.
 | *Note*: The entire file header is included if any part of it is.
 | *Note*: Line numbers are taken before any additional filters are applied.

+.. option:: --head [num_lines].
+Show a certain number of lines from the start of the file.

+|

+.. option:: --tail [num_lines].
+Show a certain number of lines from the end of the file.

+|

 .. option:: -K, --kraken filename.
 Load a .kraken.genozip file for use with --taxid.